Our Girls Lay Eggs!

 Did you know that eggs don't really need refrigeration?
 In our climate, even in the summer, refrigeration

-We don't wash the eggs in water.
+We don't wash our eggs in water upon collection.
 We just brush them off.
 This means sometimes the eggs have some

 dirt on them.
 The reason we don't wash the eggs is pretty simple.
 Eggs are laid with a one way barrier